Astaxanthin: For seafood and animals

 The primary use of synthetic astaxanthin today is as an animal feed additive to impart coloration, including farm-raised salmon and chicken egg yolks.
 Synthetic carotenoid pigments colored yellow, red or orange represent about 15–25% of the cost of production of commercial salmon feed.
 In the 21st century, most commercial astaxanthin for aquaculture is produced synthetically.

 Class action lawsuits were filed against some major grocery store chains for not clearly labeling the astaxanthin-treated salmon as "color added".
 The chains followed up quickly by labeling all such salmon as "color added".
 Litigation persisted with the suit for damages, but a Seattle judge dismissed the case, ruling that enforcement of the applicable food laws was up to government and not individuals.

 Dietary supplement

 The primary human application for astaxanthin is as a dietary supplement, and it remains under preliminary research.
 In 2020, the European Food Safety Authority reported that an intake of 8 mg astaxanthin per day from food supplements is safe for adults.

 Role in the food chain

+Astaxanthin is a pigment that moves from algae to consumers, giving pink and red colors to animals like salmon, shrimp, and flamingos.
 Lobsters, shrimp, and some crabs turn red when cooked because the astaxanthin, which was bound to the protein in the shell, becomes free as the protein denatures and unwinds.
 The freed pigment is thus available to absorb light and produce the red color.

+As a potent antioxidant, astaxanthin protects cells and membranes from oxidative damage caused by free radicals.
+This benefit is passed up the food chain to the animals that consume it.